whyh/DatastoreODM/README.md

     _p_lock = True # To activate
     ...
 ```
-#### Custom kind name
+#### Custom Kind
-By default kind name is retrieved from class name of an instance, but you can specify your own
+By default, a `Kind` is retrieved from class name of an instance, but you can specify your own
 ```python
 class Book(Kind):
     _kind = "notbook"